Thought Leadership | Real Estate Investing | Real Estate Tools

 There’s lots of creative stuff out there.
 I don’t know.
 It’s nothing that is really coming to mind right now.
 I think we talked about a little bit earlier, but I’m not really seeing this conversion of space really.
-I just made me seem to listen a little bit harder, you know more intently to that.
+It just made me seem to listen a little bit harder, you know more intently to that.
 But, uh, trying to think?
-No, not not really, I think yeah, it’s just not, there’s like there’s just not enough short term rentals, especially in urban environments where that’s where conversion happens.
-I guess there’s nothing exciting about having a, you know, a smaller short term rental in an urban environment right now.
-So maybe some of that creativity will come like once it’s sort of known, like, Where, where are prices for retail for office or whatever, and, like, you know, how does the short term rental concept work, but I think it’s just too early in the cycle to figure what’s going to make sense move forward.
+No, not really, I think yeah, it’s just not, there’s like there’s just not enough short-term rentals, especially in urban environments where that’s where conversion happens.
+I guess there’s nothing exciting about having a, you know, a smaller short-term rental in an urban environment right now.
+So maybe some of that creativity will come like once it’s sort of known, like, Where, where are prices for retail for office or whatever, and, like, you know, how does the short-term rental concept work, but I think it’s just too early in the cycle to figure what’s going to make sense moving forward.

 Sean O’Toole 53:35

-This is going to be stuff on sale, right as a result of COVID there’s gonna be some commercial there’s gonna be some types of properties that are gonna be on sale and if you can get those cheap and convert them like for our you know, our audience, right, that’s, that’s the, the million dollar question.
+This going to be stuff on sale, right as a result of COVID there’s gonna be some commercial there’s gonna be some types of properties that are gonna be on sale and if you can get those cheap and convert them like for our you know, our audience, right, that’s, that’s the million-dollar question.
 Where is the opportunity in this market, to buy something that’s out of favor and turn it into something that’s in favor?

 Scott Shatford 54:00

 Yep, no, I mean, I think I spend most of my time on the rice resin residential side.
-And this is one of the biggest shifts that we’ve seen as well, there’s a couple of things, which is, you know, what was very seasonal markets are becoming less seasonal.
+And this one of the biggest shifts that we’ve seen as well, there’s a couple of things, which is, you know, what was very seasonal markets are becoming less seasonal.
 And then maybe Palm Springs is a good example.
-They’re putting up the most ridiculous numbers I’ve ever seen in August, August, July are the best months of the last 12 months for for that market.
-And if you ever been to Palm Springs in August, it’s like just walking.
+They’re putting up the most ridiculous numbers I’ve ever seen in August, August, July, are the best months of the last 12 months for that market.
+And if you've ever been to Palm Springs in August, it’s like just walking.

 Aaron Norris 54:30